survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ![`CommonsChunkPlugin` children and async](images/commonschunk.png)

+T> `children` and `async` can be used together in special cases.
+If you are using *Code Splitting* while you want to extract commonalities, enabling both is useful.

 W> The `children` behavior applies only to immediate children.
 The algorithm is not applied recursively.
 [Webpack issue 3981](https://github.com/webpack/webpack/issues/3981) explains this in detail.

 ## Splitting and Merging Chunks